commercetools/commercetools-payone-integration/docs/Field-Mapping.md

 | `Refund` | `Pending` | `refund` TODO when to use `debit`? |  |
 | `Chargeback` | - | - |  (not applicable, is just triggered from PAYONE to CT)  |

-### uppdating the CT Payment given a PAYONE TransactionStatus Notification
+### updating the CT Payment given a PAYONE TransactionStatus Notification

 See chapter 4.2.1 "List of events (txaction)" and the sample processes in the PAYONE documentation